Bojutsu - Martial Art of Tenbinbo

-Prior to 1961, shaku was a common unit of Japanese measurement.
-The unit was derived from nature and equivalent to the average length between mature bamboo nodes.
-But, there are >1,000 species of bamboo; each grows to different heights, diameters and even with lengths between nodes.
-Bamboo even includes small annuals to giant perennial timber bamboo.
-It is the fastest growing woody grass plant on earth and known to grow as much as 3 to 4 feet per day.
-The different species of bamboo vary from a few to 120 feet tall and have diameters as great as 12 inches (now that would produce one heck of a bo).
+Prior to 1961, shaku was a common unit of measurement.
+The unit was equivalent to the average length between mature bamboo nodes.
+But, there are >1,000 species of bamboo; each grows to different heights, diameters and lengths between nodes.
+Bamboo includes small annuals to giant perennial timber bamboo, some of which are the fastest growing woody grass plants on earth; known to grow 3 to 4 feet per day.
+Different species of bamboo vary from a few to 120 feet tall and have diameters as great as 12 inches (now that would be one heck of a bo).
 Bamboo has been around for some time and there are even species of bamboo preserved in the fossil record 30 to 40 million years ago.
-As for kanji, the Japanese use the ideograph "竹" for bamboo.
-This ideograph represents two twigs of bamboo with leaves.
+The Japanese kanji for bamboo is the ideograph (竹) which represent twigs of bamboo with leaves.

-The length of many bo used in the past included hasshaku (7.96 feet) or hasshaku gosun (8.45 feet) in length.
-Modern martial arts supply houses sell rokushaku-bo that are 6 shaku in length.
+The length of many ancient bo include hasshaku (7.96 feet) or hasshaku gosun (8.45 feet).
+Modern martial arts supply houses sell rokushaku-bo (6-foot bo).
 Confusion arises from another archaic unit that was also referred to as shaku.
-This third shaku was 14.9 inches, or the length of an average whale whisker (I had no idea whales had whiskers).
+This third shaku was 14.9 inches, or the length of an average whale whisker (had no idea whales had whiskers).
 Anyway, it was adopted by law in Japan in 1881 for measuring cloth.
-To distinguish between the two shaku, the cloth shaku was referred to as kujirajaka (kujira meaning whale) while the bamboo shaku was referred to as kanejaku.
+To distinguish between the two common shaku, the cloth shaku was referred to as kujirajaka (kujira meaning whale) while the bamboo shaku was referred to as kanejaku.